Laws to tackle deliberate online falsehoods to be introduced in Parliament: PM Lee

 READ: Role of CNA in "cacophonous" media landscape "more important than ever", says PM Lee

-Mr Lee said today, there is no shortage of people and groups who conduct coordinated campaigns to produce fake news to misinform and mislead, for reasons such as financial gain, to sow social discord or even to radicalise people.
+Mr Lee said that today, there is no shortage of people and groups who conduct coordinated campaigns to produce fake news to misinform and mislead for reasons such as financial gain, to sow social discord or even to radicalise people.

 As other governments study the issue closely and mull measures, a Select Committee was convened in Singapore to better understand and deal with the threat.

 “We are particularly vulnerable,” said PM Lee.
-“We are open and English-speaking, our mobile and Internet penetration rate is high, and being a multiracial, multi-ethnic society, we have enduring fault lines that can be easily exploited.
+“We are open and English-speaking, our mobile and Internet penetration rate is high, and being a multiracial and multi-ethnic society, we have enduring fault lines that can be easily exploited.

-“If we do not protect ourselves, hostile parties will find it a simple matter to turn different groups against each other and cause disorder in our society.”
+“If we don't protect ourselves, hostile parties will find it a simple matter to turn different groups against one another and cause disorder in our society.”

 LEGISLATION ALONE IS NOT ENOUGH